-Bankruptcy most likely brings up feelings of stress and fear, but the reality is that it is an important tool used as a last ditch effort to eliminate your financial hardships and help you start over with a clean slate.
+Bankruptcy is a word that most likely brings up feelings of stress and fear, but the reality is that it is an important tool that is used as a last-ditch effort to eliminate your financial hardships and help you start over with a clean slate.

 Depending on the type of bankruptcy you file for, your mounting debts are either discharged or you are presented with a new payment plan to pay them off over a five year period.

-The process of filing for bankruptcy is time-consuming but it does not have to be difficult.
-The Credit Review is here to provide you the information to take the right steps, make informed decisions, and have the proper paperwork to ensure you'll be on your way to a better financial future.
+The process of filing for bankruptcy is time-consuming but it doesn't have to be difficult.
+The Credit Review breaks down all the information you need to know to ensure you'll be on your way to a better financial future.

 - Secured debt is a type of debt that has property attached to it, like an auto loan or a mortgage.